 Getting a toddler to sleep can be so tricky!
 The thing that no one warns us new parents about is – that once we finally get our infants to sleep through the night, that does not mean that our sleepless nights are over.
 New Yorkers who live in apartment buildings know that toddler bedrooms are sometimes made out of big closets and are often very close to parents’ bedrooms.
 This, in fact, makes getting our toddlers to sleep often more challenging than getting out infants to sleep!
-In one of Mommybites’ videos on toddler sleep, Janeen Hayward from Swellbeing addresses some common toddler sleep questions.
+View the 9 most frequently asked questions about toddler sleep below.

 - Children who are 18 months to three years old need anywhere between 11-14 hours total, between night sleep and day sleep.